Readying yourself for a software developer interview? Applying for a role in software testing?

 It helps to know what questions to expect.

-Many software engineer interviews will focus on your technical skills, such as your knowledge in programming languages.
+Many software engineer interviews will be focused around your technical skills, such as your knowledge in programming languages.
 But hiring managers will also look out for your attention to detail, problem-solving and organisational skills.

-This is where your potential as a software engineer will shine.
+There are various complex skills software engineers should possess.
+This is where your potential will shine.

 If you're about to embark on a career in developing and testing computer programs, have a look at the 10 most common software engineer interview questions you might face – and how to answer them.